gnikolovski/remote_config_sync/README.md

 2. Copy your DEVELOPMENT site to your PRODUCTION server.
 This will ensure that the sites UUIDs are the same.
 3. Install the Remote Config Sync module on both sites.
-4. On your DEVELOPMENT site go to the Remote page:
+4. On your DEVELOPMENT site go to the Remotes page:
-'admin/config/development/remote-config-sync/remote' and enter the URL of your PRODUCTION site and copy the security token from your PRODUCTION Local page that can be found here: 'admin/config/development/remote-config-sync/local'.
+'admin/config/development/remote-config-sync/remotes' and enter the URL of your PRODUCTION site and copy the security token from your PRODUCTION Settings page that can be found here: 'admin/config/development/remote-config-sync/settings'.
 5. You can start pushing the configuration from DEVELOPMENT site to PRODUCTION.

 ### AUTHOR